 Our ability to pay principal and interest on any debt securities, including the notes, is limited and depends in part on the ability of our insurance company subsidiaries, our principal sources of cash flow, to declare and distribute dividends or to advance money to us in the form of intercompany loans, other payments or new capital raising transactions.
 Our insurance company subsidiaries are subject to various statutory and regulatory restrictions, applicable to insurance companies generally, that limit the amount of cash dividends, loans and advances that those subsidiaries may pay to us.
 Covenants contained in some of our debt agreements and regulations relating to capital requirements affecting some of our most significant subsidiaries also restrict the ability of certain subsidiaries to pay dividends and other distributions and make loans to us.
 As of March 31, 2011, the amount of dividends that may be paid to us by RGA Reinsurance, our largest operating subsidiary, without prior approval from Missouri insurance regulators, was approximately \$152.9 million.
-We cannot assure you that more stringent dividend restrictions will not be adopted, as discussed under "- Risks related to our business."
+We cannot assure you that more stringent dividend restrictions will not be adopted, as discussed under "- Risks related to our business - Our reinsurance subsidiaries are highly regulated, and changes in these regulations could negatively affect our business."